14May/130

 It works!!!
 It took me several hours to make it, but I do not regret time spent, I was so sick of running VirtualBox for MS Office.

-Is your site or WordPress blog ready for IPv6?
+Is your site or Wordpress blog ready for IPv6?

 You may have heard that current IP address space (4 billion of IPs) is already fully assigned and there is no free ip addresses left.
 There is no big panic since ISP and hosting companies have some internal IP reserve.
 But this definitely leads to quicker deployment of IPv6 protocol.